sourcegraph/handbook/content/departments/cloud/cloud-rca.md

 If there any security concerns that arose during the incident have the #security-team approve the document.

-If the document is intened to be viewed by customers, request a review from our communications team (#ask-internal-comms)
+If the document is intened to be viewed by customers, request a review from our communications team (#ask-internal-comms).

 High-quality or interesting post-mortems should be also considered to be published to align with Sourcegraph's [Open And Transparent Culture](../../company-info-and-process/about-sourcegraph/index.md##sourcegraph-open-product-open-company-open-source).